 Orcas and Humans

 Orcas are efficient hunters; however, they hardly ever attack humans.
-In fact, there are many orcas which have been trained to perform at aquatic theme parks.
-Their intelligence, receptive nature, and appearance, have made them suitable creatures for performing in theme parks.
+In fact, many orcas have been trained to perform at aquatic theme parks.
+Their intelligence, receptive nature, and appearance have made them suitable creatures for performing in theme parks.

 Killer whales can survive in the cold polar regions of Antarctica and the Arctic Circle, as well as the warm waters of the equatorial regions.
 Orcas are not just fierce hunters, but also intelligent creatures.
-This characteristic gets reflected in the way they employ creativity while hunting.
+This characteristic shows in the way they use creativity while hunting.

-The name ‘killer whale’ is actually a misnomer, because killer whales do not belong to the group, whales.
+The name 'killer whale' is actually a misnomer, because killer whales do not belong to the group called whales.
 In fact, they are dolphins.
 So, why are these dolphins called killer whales?

 Orcas Named as Killer Whales by Spanish Sailors

-The name ‘killer whale’ was given to orcas by Spanish sailors.
-These sailors, who traveled to distant locations by sea, had often been witness to the hunting skills of orcas.
+The name 'killer whale' was given to orcas by Spanish sailors.
+These sailors, who traveled to distant locations by sea, had often witnessed the hunting skills of orcas.
 The Spanish sailors named them Matador de Ballenas.
-This term is literally translated to English as ‘killer of whales’.
+This term is literally translated to English as 'killer of whales'.

-Somehow, the order of the words, ‘killer’ and ‘whale’, was not changed.
-As a result, the name ‘killer whale’, instead of whale killer, got associated with orcas.
-It is not clearly understood whether it was an error in translation or the name was accepted as it is.
+Somehow, the order of the words 'killer' and 'whale' was not changed.
+As a result, the name 'killer whale', instead of 'whale killer', got associated with orcas.
+It is not clearly understood whether it was an error in translation or whether the name was simply accepted as it is.
 The Spanish sailors called them killer whales because these creatures preyed on different kinds of whales.
-They didn’t even spare the bigger whale species.
+They didn't even spare the bigger whale species.

-Killer whales are known to prey on different kinds of sea creatures, irrespective of their size and type.
-Here is more on their hunting skills and efficiency.
-Carousel fishing, echolocation, hunting in pods, etc., are some of the techniques used by killer whales for hunting.
+Killer whales are known to prey on different kinds of sea creatures, regardless of their size and type.
+Carousel fishing, echolocation, and hunting in pods are some of the techniques used by killer whales for hunting.

 Carousel Fishing